Characterization and Classification of Fermionic Symmetry Enriched Topological Phases: Classification of Fermionic Symmetry Enriched Topological Phases

 with the extension class determined by $\cup$.
 Equivalently, $\Grto = \Grt \times_{\varepsilon_{\mathsf{(2,1)}}} \Gro$ with $\varepsilon_{\mathsf{(2,1)}} = \cup$.
 The extension class is universal, in the sense that it makes no reference to $G$.

 Lastly, we discuss the addition of the 3-cochains.
 The 3-cochains $\Xdot$ and $\Ydot$ can, in principle, be computed from the associator of the theory after condensation of the paired fermions.
-However, this is a tedious calculation for the general case.
-Nevertheless, by looking at the definition of the $F$-symbol of the condensed theory, given in Eq.~\eqref{eq:fcondmove}, we can make two observations: (1) we see that $\Xdot'$ and $\Xdot''$ appear multiplicatively in $F$, and therefore $\Xdot$, since they appear multiplicatively in $F'$ and $F''$ (see Eq.~\eqref{eq:F-hatprime}), and (2) the remaining data determining $F$ from condensation only involves $F$- and $R$-symbols from the parent theories that involve at least one $\psi$ strand.
+However, finding a gauge in which the resulting FSPT phase can be recognized as the image of a torsor functor is difficult in the general case.
+Nevertheless, by looking at the definition of the $F$-symbol of the condensed theory, given in Eq.~\eqref{eq:fcondmove}, we can make two observations: (1) we see that $\Xdot'$ and $\Xdot''$ appear multiplicatively in $F$, and therefore $\Xdot$, since they appear multiplicatively in $F'$ and $F''$ [see Eq.~\eqref{eq:F-hatprime}], and (2) the remaining data determining $F$ from condensation only involves $F$- and $R$-symbols from the parent theories that involve at least one $\psi$ strand.
 Therefore, $\Ydot$ is independent of $\Xdot'$ and $\Xdot''$, justifying why in Eq.~\eqref{eq:general-group} we write $\ydot(\mathsf{p}',\maj';\mathsf{p}'',\maj'')$.
 We also comment that this is consistent with the generalized cohomology viewpoint of SPT phases (see, for example, Ref.~\onlinecite{Freyd2019}, and references therein).

 Recall that under stacking the set $\{(\mathsf{p},\maj)_{\central}\}$ forms the quotient group $\Grto = \Gr/\GSPT$.
 Therefore, the group of FSPT phases $\Gr$ can be written as a central extension in the short exact sequence